alan-turing-institute/trustworthy-assurance/docs/dmh-report/conclusion.md

 ## Next Steps

-In addition to the individual recommendations above this report can also be viewed as a general recommendation itself—one that calls for the more widespread adoption of the trustworthy assurance methodology.
+In addition to the individual recommendations presented in the previous chapters, this report can also be viewed as a general recommendation itself—one that calls for the more widespread adoption of the trustworthy assurance methodology.
 We can even formulate this recommendation as an argument in a pseudo assurance case:

 ![A pseudo assurance case for an over-arching argument of the report](https://raw.githubusercontent.com/alan-turing-institute/trustworthy-assurance/main/docs/assets/images/pseudo-argument.png)